sheryew/tp/docs/DeveloperGuide.md

 * 5a.
 User provides a claim amount that is greater than the employee's current entitlement fund balance (Only Applicable for -).

    * 5a1.
 HR Insight shows an error message.

   Use case ends.

+**Use case: Adding Employee's Leaves**

+**MSS**

+1. User requests to list all employees.
+2. HR Insight shows a list of employees.
+3. User requests to add a leave of a specified month for an employee.
+4. HR Insight records the leave of the employee.

+    Use case ends.

+**Extensions**

+* 3a.
+User provides a wrong index (Either negative or more than current headcount).

+    * 3a1.
+HR Insight shows an error message.

+  Use case ends.

+* 3b.
+User provides a wrong month (Either negative or more than 12).

+   * 3b1.
+HR Insight shows an error message.

+  Use case ends.